 In June of 2017, Emmaline was contacted by an industry pro who discovered her track "Only Human" online, really liked it, and wanted to work with her to create some remixes of it.
 She was pretty skeptical at first but eventually confirmed that he was legit, having had a long career working with tons of artists -- many of whom are pretty huge.

 So she asked him why, since it sounds like he's a pretty busy guy, did he want to take on a remix project with her?
 His answer was that he works on a lot of projects, but most of the time he's not really into the music he's working on.
 So he went online in search of someone with music he really liked who he thought could use a partner to help get their music to the next level.
-Their collaboration delivered up the "Only Human" Maxi Single and The Carlisle Collabs.
+Their collaboration delivered up the "Only Human" Maxi Single, The Carlisle Collabs, and continues to this day.